jags84/rails-react/README.md

 # Simple Rails 5 Demo app with React

 ## Getting Started
-Just register with a new user and add Package in the dashboard
+Just register with a new user and add a package in the dashboard

 ###Gems that i use: